 In an age, where corporates are competing to hire the best talent, boosting employer brand value has become critical.
 ‘Integration’ being the key differentiator in aggressive businesses as well as service providers, frugal hiring has rapidly moved towards cross-functional absorption.
 The aim of this practice is to attract a diverse set of problem-solving abilities and innovation.

 Rooting from this stance arises the need for fresh perspectives and multi-functional domain expertise.
 A diversified talent employee ecosystem not only ensues an interesting ideation mix.
 It also facilitates a change in the way teams think and function.

 Surveys across Asia have shown that many professionals are willing to change industries if suitable roles are offered.
 Real estate industry has already stepped up in seeking candidates from diverse talent pools, which have proved to be highly beneficial businesses.

 The real estate sector employs over 50 million people and contributes 16% towards India’s GDP.
 As per the National Skill Development Council (NSDC), real estate and construction sectors are expected to require over 66 million people by 2022.
-However, lack of qualified professionals continue to remain a challenge.
-An 80% shortage in skill sets exists across professional levels.
+However, the lack of qualified professionals continues to remain a challenge.
+An 80% shortage of skillsets exists across professional levels.

-    While traditionally many stick to a particular sector throughout their career and have reaped rich dividends apart from becoming subject matter experts in those sectors, having a diverse experience brings in a different perspective of looking at things.
-At the same time, someone who is moving to a new environment should be open and willing to learn newer aspects and be able to adapt quickly.
+Traditionally many stick to a particular sector throughout their career.
+They have reaped rich dividends apart from becoming subject matter experts in those sectors having a diverse experience brings in a different perspective of looking at things.
+At the same time, someone who is moving to a new environment should be open and willing to learn newer aspects.
+They should also be able to adapt quickly.

-    Cross-talent hiring will continue to direct HR patterns and is indeed a mutually beneficial experience for both the employers and employees, especially to those who constantly want to be a part of the learning and unlearning process.
+Cross-talent hiring will continue to direct HR patterns.
+It is indeed a mutually beneficial experience for both employers and employees, especially those who constantly want to be a part of the learning and unlearning process.